eic/EICrecon/RECON/plugins/BarrelEMCal/README.md

 The output of which includes a table like the one below.
 From there, you can see several collections with data type _edm4hep::SimCalorimeterHit_.
 One of these is the collection named _EcalBarrelHits_.
-The goal of our algorithm will therefore be to get take the _EcalBarrelHits_ collection as input and create objects of type _edm4hep::RawCalorimeterHit_ as output, but identified as coming from the Barrel EMCal.
+The goal of our algorithm will therefore be to take the _EcalBarrelHits_ collection as input and create objects of type _edm4hep::RawCalorimeterHit_ as output, but identified as coming from the Barrel EMCal.
 How to do this?
 There are a couple of options: